 Have lots of photos on your phone or computer?
 Then, we’ve got you covered!

 While you’re working on organizing your digital space, take the time to change or update your passwords.

 It’s also a great time to protect your online identity and ensure only those who need them have your passwords and other personal information.
-Fill your Vault with commonly used sites, login credentials, and traveler documentation to ensure you can access what you need, when you need it, where ever you may be.
+Fill your Vault with commonly used sites, login credentials, and traveler documentation to ensure you can access what you need when and wherever you may be.

 Tips for Setting Up and Using LastPass: